dotnetCarpenter/elmtut/README.md

 ## dead code elimination

-There is an article that suggest that [Elm does dead code elimination](https://elm-lang.org/news/small-assets-without-the-headache) but then why does the *buttons/* app has the following unused functions and objects?
+There is an article that suggest that [Elm does dead code elimination](https://elm-lang.org/news/small-assets-without-the-headache) but then why does the *buttons/* app have the following unused functions and objects?
 (only listing the first 15 here - there is a lot more)

 ```js